moj-analytical-services/rpackage_training/README.md

 * Packages facilitate the integration of unit testing.
 * Code changes can be clearly tracked via package versioning.

-These benefits together improve the reliability, reusability and sharability of code, give you the confidence to update it without the fear of unknowingly breaking something.
+These benefits together improve the reliability, reusability and sharability of code, and give you the confidence to update it without the fear of unknowingly breaking something.

 PLACEHOLDER - something about what the package built in this training will do.